tamari92/kf2-tournament/rules.md

 #### 3.2.1 - Group Stage
 In the **Group Stage**, all teams play in a series of **rounds** with the goal being to achieve qualification for the **Playoffs.**

 The Group Stage consists of **three rounds**, each lasting for **seven days**.
 Each round takes place on a predetermined map using predetermined [CD Parameters](#82---cd-parameters).
-These parameters will be announced the day the round officially begins. **For each round of the Group Stage, all teams play using the same parameters.**
+These parameters shall be announced the day the round officially begins. **For each round of the Group Stage, all teams play using the same parameters.**

 There are no brackets in this stage.
 Instead, ALL teams play simultaneously and aim to achieve the best results they can for a given round.
 Matches are **scored** using a new [Scoring System](#section-7-scoring) created specifically for this tournament.